sfsu-csc-667-spring-2021-roberts/term-project-team-d/README.md

 `npx sequelize db:migrate:undo:all`

-The migrations will create several tables in the database
+The migrations will create several tables in the database, and it will seed some fake users and create a fake game.

 ## Deploying to Heroku